Transform Your Life - Just Count Me In

 #57: 2026 Leadership Is About Psychological Safety: The Hidden Driver of Innovation in Classrooms and Boardrooms

-Send a text In this episode we explore why people hold back ideas — from students in a classroom to executives in corporate meetings — and what happens when we create environments where ideas are freely shared and heard.
+Send us Fan Mail In this episode we explore why people hold back ideas — from students in a classroom to executives in corporate meetings — and what happens when we create environments where ideas are freely shared and heard.
 We unpack the concept of psychological safety, the science behind it, and real-world implications for innovation, learning, and collaboration. 🎧 Key Concepts Covered 1) What Psychological Safety Is Psychological safety is defined as a shared belief that a team is safe for interpersonal risk-taking — where people can speak up, admit mistakes, ask questions, and share ideas without fear of embarrassment or retribution.
 2) Why People Don’t Share Ideas Humans are socially wired — fear of judgment, rejection, or embarrassment can suppress contribution.In learning environments, students often hesitate to share because of social risk or unestablished trust.
 Research on group learning shows that students may use conversational strategies (like hedging or joking) to protect themselves when sharing ideas.
 3) Psychological Safety Drives Innovation Harvard Business School research by Amy Edmondson highlights that psychologically safe teams are more capable of learning, experimentation, and innovation.
 Google’s internal research, known as Project Aristotle, found that psychological safety was the strongest predictor of team success — more so than individual talent, tenure, or team composition.
 In work environments, psychological safety enhances knowledge sharing, idea generation, and adaptive performance.
 4) Innovation + Diversity Creating climates where diverse voices feel safe dramatically improves innovation outcomes.
 Psychological safety allows a wider range of perspectives to be heard and integrated.
 5) Psychological Safety in Learning Spaces Students learn more when they feel safe to express ideas, engage with peers, and revise thinking.
 Project-based learning and collaborative classrooms show that supportive psychological climates increase student creativity and engagement. 🧠 Actionable Takeaways For Leaders & Managers: Cultivate meeting norms where dissent is invited, not punished.Model vulnerability and admit your own mistakes to signal safety.Encouraging questions openly and redirecting blame from individuals to processes fosters trust.For Educators & Parents: Offer multiple ways to contribute (written responses, small-group brainstorms).Normalize idea development — that thinking evolves, and being wrong is part of learning.📚 References & Suggested Reading Edmondson, A. C., The Fearless Organization – foundational work on psychological safety and innovation.
 Google’s Project Aristotle — long-term research into team effectiveness and psychological safety.
 Harvard Graduate School of Education, Why Psychological Safety Matters in Class.Conlin & Scherr, Making Space to Sensemake — academic research on risk and idea-sharing in classroom discussions.
 Learning Policy Institute strategies for building psychological safety in classrooms.Facebook-Just Count Me In Instagram- Just Count Me In Influential Women Verified Thank you for joining me!
+If this episode resonates, please share it with a friend who needs a little inspiration today!

 22 min